 at level 2 or above.

-- Qualified gardeners are easy to find in our Member Register,
+- Qualified gardeners are easy to find in our national Member Register of Qualified Gardeners,

 - An independent database where gardeners can be recommended impartially on the basis of their professional qualifications,